Brian Peck

-Brian Richard Peck (born July 29, 1960) is an American convicted sex offender and former dialogue coach and actor.
-From the late 1990s to the mid-2000s, he worked on popular children's shows produced by Nickelodeon and Disney Channel, including The Amanda Show (1999–2002), Drake & Josh (2004–2007), and The Suite Life of Zack & Cody (2005–2008).
+Brian Richard Peck (Note: Brian Peck is of no relation to Josh Peck, Drake Bell's co-star on Drake & Josh.) (born July 29, 1960) is an American convicted sex offender and former dialogue coach and actor.
+From the late 1990s to the mid-2000s, he worked on popular children's shows produced by Nickelodeon and Disney Channel, including Kenan & Kel (1997), The Amanda Show (2000–2002), All That (2000–2003) and The Suite Life of Zack & Cody (2005–2008).
 In 2004, Peck was convicted of sexually assaulting Drake Bell in 2001, when Bell was 15 years old.

 Career

 As an actor, Peck is best known for his role as Scuz in The Return of the Living Dead as well as Pickle Boy on All That, the latter of which employed him as a dialogue coach.
 Peck also appeared on Boy Meets World, Good Burger, Growing Pains and The Amanda Show.
 He also directed comedy horror anthology film The Willies (1990).
 He was a body double for Kirk Cameron on Growing Pains.

 After his release from prison, he was hired in 2005 to work on the Disney Channel teen sitcom The Suite Life of Zack & Cody.
 His crimes were overlooked in part due to character letters supporting him written by Richard and Beth Correll, directors of the show.
 He did voiceover work for three episodes but was later fired after Disney Channel executives learned of his conviction, and his voice lines and on-screen credits were replaced.

 In 2012, Peck was a stand-in for Charlie Sheen on the FX sitcom Anger Management.